protolambda/zssz/README.md

 - Hardened: A work in progress now, but all SSZ rules are strictly yet efficiently enforced.
 - Fuzzmode-decoding: decode arbitrary data into a struct.
   The length of the input + contents determine the length of dynamic parts.
+- Replaceable hash-function.
+Initialize the pre-computed zero-hashes with `InitZeroHashes(yourHashFn)` and then call `HashTreeRoot(yourHashFn, val, sszType)`.
+Zero-hashes default to SHA-256.

 Supported types
 - small basic-types (`bool`, `uint8`, `uint16`, `uint32`, `uint64`)